dart-lang/site-www/src/codelabs/async-await/index.md

 prints the value immediately returned by `createOrderMessage` which turns out to be `Instance of '_Future<String>'`.

+Next, you will learn about futures like the ones shown in the preceding example.
-What is a future, and how do you write code to handle the asynchronous function `getUserOrder`?
+You will also learn how to write code to handle the asynchronous function `getUserOrder`.

  {{ site.alert.secondary }}
   Quick review: